mredig/NetworkHandler/Readme.md

 	* demo task as return value and cancelling
 	* demo mocking data
 * create build targets for other platforms.
-* podfile? meh
-* fix access control for several things
+* there may be more access control fixes needed, but the biggest one was fixed
 * fix network error code snippet (```swift)
 * swiftlint conformance